Lklisboa/Form-Validation/README.md

 # Project - Form Validation

 First project using HTML, CSS and Javascript.
-Using those 3 languages was able to transform one static web page in one more interactive.
+Using the 3 languages was able to transform one static web page in one more interactive.

 <img src="./src/images/form-gif.gif" alt ="form with validation gif">